peteroupc/peteroupc.github.io/graphics.md

     2. Up to two of the 2-D layers can undergo a 2-D affine transformation.
     3. If 3-D graphics are being displayed, one of the 2-D layers is replaced with a _3-D layer_, which is an image on which the 3-D graphics are drawn.
 The 2-D layer replaced this way can vary over time.
     4. The 2-D layers may contain transparent pixels.
 The 3-D layer may contain transparent and translucent (semitransparent) pixels.[^11]
+    5. The 3-D layer's dimensions, in pixels, are the same as the "screen resolution" (see later).
 2. Tiles.
 A _tile_ is a small rectangular array of pixels.
     1. Every tile has the same width and the same height as every other.
 The width must be 32 or less, and the height must be 32 or less.
     2. The application chooses one: